-This paper attempts to address the infeasibility issues in traditional manufacturing optimisation based on operational objectives.
-It proposes a stochastic lot-sizing optimisation model for make-to-order manufacturing to maximise a financial objective.
+This article presents research in attempt to address the infeasibility issues of traditional manufacturing optimisation based on operational objectives.
+It proposes a stochastic optimisation model lot-sizing for make-to-order manufacturing to maximise a financial objective.
 The proposed model incorporates financial and economic parameters relevant for a firm's business goal of maximising the shareholder wealth, measured by CFROI.
 It assumes individual arrivals and departures and general distribution of random variables.
 This treatment enables the proposed model to deal with relatively more realistic demand patterns, and enhances its generality and extensibility.

 Numerical experiments show that when the setup costs are low and the customer sensitivity to lead time is high, there is no significant difference between operational optimisation and financial optimisation.
-However, if the setup costs are high or the customer sensitivity to lead time is low, the optimal lot size for operational optimisation is generally much smaller than for maximisation of the shareholder wealth.
-This validates that traditional operational optimisation is not necessarily in line with the overall business goal of a firm, and thus highlights the importance of considering financial and economic parameters for optimising manufacturing decisions.
+However, if the setup costs are high or the customer sensitivity to lead time is low, the optimal lot size for operational optimisation is generally much smaller than for maximisation of the shareholder that traditional wealth.
+This validates operational optimisation is not necessarily in line with the overall business goal of a firm, and thus highlights the importance of considering financial and economic parameters for optimising manufacturing decisions.